Assessment for Adult Learners

 The first part of the CMGE assessment measures prior exposure to formal and informal English.
 It is a timed assessment looking at two-word verbs, clauses, various verb tenses, prepositions, pronouns, possessives, irregular plurals, comparatives and other examples of English semantics and grammar.
 At the conclusion, the test taker is automatically sent to the reading section.

-The third section is a timed, listening comprehension assessment, consisting of 40 short recordings.
-The test taker listens to each recording and chooses the best answer from a number of possible choices.
-Some of the recordings have accompanying pictures or illustrations.
-Some of the recordings consist of oral passages requiring several answers.
+The third section is a timed, listening comprehension assessment.
+The student listens to each recording and chooses the best answer from a number of possible choices.
+Some of the recordings have accompanying illustrations and some require several answers.
 The assessment gets progressively more difficult.
 At the conclusion of this section, the student is sent to the fourth and last section of the assessment.

 The fourth section of the CM Global English assessment asks the test taker to produce a written sample that is timed and based on a randomly selected topic.
 The topics are appropriate for adult learners.
 Included in this section, available in the dashboard for teachers, is an optional, scoring matrix to score the written sample.